Amphibious Assault Ship (LHA 10) Machinery Control System (MCS) Request for Information (RFI)

 Description

 The Department of Defense, through the Naval Sea Systems Command (NAVSEA), is issuing a Request for Information (RFI) for the development of a Machinery Control System (MCS) for the LHA 10 Amphibious Assault Ship.
-The MCS is intended to facilitate remote monitoring and control of various ship machinery, requiring seamless integration with the Hull, Mechanical and Electrical Local Area Network (HM&E-LAN), while adhering to stringent technical and security specifications.
-This initiative is crucial for enhancing operational readiness and safety aboard military vessels, ensuring compliance with federal standards for naval shipbuilding and modernization.
-Interested parties must submit their responses by April 4, 2025, and can direct inquiries to Elizabeth Feliciano at elizabeth.feliciano-hernandez.civ@us.navy.mil or Nicholas Boyles at nicholas.w.boyles.civ@us.navy.mil.
+The MCS is intended to facilitate remote monitoring and control of ship machinery, requiring seamless integration with the Hull, Mechanical, and Electrical Local Area Network (HM&E-LAN) while adhering to stringent safety and environmental standards.
+This procurement is crucial for enhancing operational readiness and safety aboard military vessels, with a focus on ensuring fail-safe operations and robust cybersecurity measures.
+Interested vendors must submit their responses by April 4, 2025, and can direct inquiries to Elizabeth Feliciano at elizabeth.feliciano-hernandez.civ@us.navy.mil or Nicholas Boyles at nicholas.w.boyles.civ@us.navy.mil.

 Files